DjikstraCS/CTF-Write-Ups/Cyber Defenders/Boss Of The SOC v1.md

 ```

 ### Solution:
-Going back to our previous search at [ThreatCrowd](https://www.threatcrowd.org/ip.php?ip=23.22.63.114) we can see all the domains connected to the IP.
+Going back to our previous search at [Threat Crowd](https://www.threatcrowd.org/ip.php?ip=23.22.63.114) we can see all the domains connected to the IP.
 We need to do a whois lookup on them one at a time until we find the one who has some disjointed whois info.
 [Whoxy](https://www.whoxy.com/) is a great tool for that.

 Due to the age of this challenge, the domains are no longer registered and therefore no whois info is live.
 We might be able to find some historical records, but they will most likely cost money.
 Since we are too stingy to pay for that, we pulled the answer from this [writeup](https://cybersecurityfreeresource.wordpress.com/2021/12/31/cyberdefenders-org-boss-of-the-soc-v1-walkthrough/) made by [Cyber Security Free Resource](https://www.youtube.com/channel/UCfNM9pG9eest1iHr9Tl5QdA/featured).